 Travelers in reasonably fit condition won’t have any trouble walking between the main town and Sai Kaew Beach or Ao Phai.

 If you do decide to rent a scooter, prices are far cheaper from rental shops in town than from individual resorts.
 You’ll need to leave your passport with the shop; expect to pay around 300 baht per day or 250 baht if you negotiate.
-Renting four-wheeled ATVs and golf carts is also an option.
+Renting four-wheeled ATVs and golf carts is also an option if you aren't comfortable on two wheels.

-Note: If you don’t feel comfortable driving in Thailand, Songthaews (pickup truck taxis) are available everywhere to move travelers between the various beaches.
+Note: If you don’t feel confident about driving in Thailand, Songthaews (pickup truck taxis) are available everywhere to move travelers between the various beaches.
 Assuming that you don’t mind waiting for other passengers, prices for songthaews are fairly reasonable and are based on distance traveled.
+Private trips cost a lot more, or you could hire a driver for the afternoon.
 If unsure, always ask the estimated fare before getting inside.